EnfoForge/Starter-Class-Library/reports/README.md

-This starter class library includes comprehensive Excel reports displaying the complete framework:
+This starter class library includes comprehensive Excel reports displaying the current framework:

 Class Hierarchy Report - Displays class hierarchy of all classes in the starter class library.
 Use Excel group expand/collapse feature to navigate the class hierarchy.